From: Friday, Jun 5th, 2020

-Boston Gay Pride Week takes place every year at the end of May to the first week of June and is the largest Gay Pride event in New England.
+Boston Gay Pride Week takes place every year in June and is the largest Gay Pride event in New England.
 The event includes a series of neighbourhood block parties and the main parade.

 Highlights of Boston Gay Pride week include the official flag raising ceremony, a pride day celebration, a Pride night in the legendary Fenway Park and the High Heel Dash for Charity.